marcelb/GodotSSRWater/README.md

 - Normal textures for a varied surface
 - Fake Refraction

-This respository includes the shader and a demo scene.
+This repository includes the shader and a demo scene.

 The SSR part of the shader is done in a function of its own, so it should be possible to use the SSR functionality separately.